 The Board of Advocates offers five internal competitions to Berkeley Law students each year.
 These competitions provide students with opportunities to compete in three broad areas: (1) appellate advocacy/moot court, (2) transactional negotiations, and (3) trial advocacy.
 Within these areas, students can compete at both the introductory and advanced levels.
-Students also may compete in the Pircher, Nichols & Meeks Joint Venture Challenge, which is organized by the Berkeley Center for Law, Business and the Economy, Berkeley-Haas, and the College of Environmental Design.
+Students also may compete in the Pircher, Nichols & Meeks Joint Venture Challenge, which is organized by the Berkeley Center for Law and Business, Berkeley-Haas, and the College of Environmental Design.

 Appellate Advocacy/Moot Court